MartinAchondo/XPPBE/README.md

 ## Features

 - Solves the electrostatic potential for the solute and solvent domain.
-- Simple molecule definition by .pqr file.
+- Simple molecule definition by .pdb or .pqr file.
 - Different loss terms can be added to the model.
 - Use of different architectures is available, very customizable.
 - Weigths balancing algortithm implemented.